Tesla charging stations: complete guide to the Tesla Supercharger network

 The Type 2 cables are compatible with the Tesla Model S and Model X, while the CCS cable can be used on the Model 3 only.

 Tesla charging time

-Unlike a home wallbox charger, which will typically deliver charging rates of around 7kW, Tesla Superchargers are much faster.
-Using a DC connection, they deliver electricity at 120kW, meaning 0-80% charges can take around 30-40 minutes depending on which model you’re driving.
+Unlike a home wallbox charger - the best of which will typically deliver around 7kW of power - Tesla Superchargers are much faster.
+Using a DC connection, they deliver electricity at 120kW, meaning 0-80% charges can take as little as 30-40 minutes depending on which model you’re driving.

 Of course, charging times vary depending on a number of factors.
-Various battery sizes have appeared in the Model S and Model X over the years, with the most recent versions using large 100kWh packs.
+Various battery sizes have appeared in the Model S and Model X over the years, the largest of which weight in at 100kWh.

-Meanwhile, battery sizes in the newer Model 3 haven’t officially been disclosed, although the line-up is believed to use units of between 60kWh and 70kWh.
+Meanwhile, battery sizes in the newer Model 3 have never been disclosed officially, although the line-up is believed to use units of between 60kWh and 70kWh.